EddyMcNut/uc-intg-onkyo-avr/README.md

 - `Home` \ `Customise your remote` Add your new Activity to a page and now you can give it a try!

   ![](./screenshots/demo.png)

+## Stuff to do
+- Currently the entity name is model+IPaddress, this I will change.
+- Have to do a real release in GitHub workflows.
+- Add config steps like volume steps = 0.5 0r 1.
+- Align and improve logging.
+- This is going to be a longer list :)